mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 A second test set included a [TVersity Media Server](http://tversity.com/).
 It complies with part of the UPnP AV Media standard, but has not been verified to comply with the full specification.
 Tests have focused on the playback of audio, but if the server and renderer support it, other media types should play as well.

+## Binding Configuration

+The binding has one configuration parameter, `path`.
+This is used as the disk location for storing and retrieving playlists and favorites.
+The default location is `$OPENHAB_USERDATA/upnpcontrol`.

 ## Discovery